Statute of Westminster Adoption Act 1947: Background

 The Statute of Westminster was the product of the Balfour Declaration of 1926, issued by the 1926 Imperial Conference.
-The declaration came following the formal end of the First World War with the signing of the Treaty of Versailles (which New Zealand signed) in 1919 and Irish independence in 1922.
-When the draft Statute of Westminster was released, New Zealand Prime Minister Gordon Coates who attended the 1926 conference, described the declaration as a "poisonous document", while his predecessor (the first New Zealand-born prime minister, who also attended the conference) Sir Francis Bell complained of "damned Statute of Westminster propaganda."
+The declaration followed the formal end of the First World War with the signing of the Treaty of Versailles (which New Zealand signed) in 1919 and Irish independence in 1922.
+When the draft Statute of Westminster was released, New Zealand Prime Minister Gordon Coates, who attended the 1926 conference, described the declaration as a "poisonous document", while his predecessor (the first New Zealand-born prime minister, who also attended the conference) Sir Francis Bell complained of "damned Statute of Westminster propaganda."

 New Zealand initiated an addition to the Statute that it would not apply to a particular Dominion unless adopted into that Dominions' domestic law.
 With the support of Australia and Newfoundland (who were also lukewarm on the Statute), Sections 8 and 10 of the Statute set out this requirement.

 New Zealand did not adopt the Statute of Westminster 1931 until 1947 on account of loyalty to the British Empire.
-At the opening of the 1930 Imperial Conference which drafted the Statute of Westminster, the Prime Minister at the time, George Forbes stated:
+At the opening of the 1930 Imperial Conference that drafted the Statute of Westminster, Prime Minister George Forbes stated:

-Even with the election of the First Labour Government, which took a more independent line on foreign policy (for example, opposing moves to appease Nazi Germany) adoption of the Statute was not seen as important.
+Even with the election of the First Labour Government, which took a more independent line on foreign policy (for example, opposing moves to appease Nazi Germany), adoption of the Statute was not seen as important.
 The First Labour Government stressed the continued importance of the relationship with the United Kingdom for New Zealand, with Prime Minister Michael Joseph Savage declaring at the outbreak of the Second World War "Where [Britain] stands, we stand."

 Australia adopted the Statute following the Fall of Singapore in 1942, in order to gain greater control of its military.
-Following its re-election at the 1943 general election, the Labour Government, by then led by Peter Fraser had proposed to adopt the statute in its Speech from the Throne in 1944 (two years after Australia adopted the Act).
+Following its re-election at the 1943 general election, the Labour Government, by then led by Peter Fraser, had proposed to adopt the statute in its Speech from the Throne in 1944 (two years after Australia adopted the Act).
 During the Address-In-Reply debate, the National opposition passionately opposed the proposed adoption, claiming the Government was being disloyal to the United Kingdom.
 National MP for Tauranga, Frederick Doidge, argued "With us, loyalty is an instinct as deep as religion".
 The proposal was buried for the 1943–1946 term of parliament, but re-emerged following the 1946 general election, which was again won by Labour.

 The National opposition prompted the adoption of the Statute in 1947 when its leader and future Prime Minister Sidney Holland introduced a private members' bill to abolish the New Zealand Legislative Council.
 Because New Zealand required the consent of the British Parliament to amend the sections of the New Zealand Constitution Act 1852 establishing the Legislative Council, Fraser decided to adopt the Statute.
 This claim was challenged at the time by the opposition, who argued the government was attempting to stall the debate on abolishing the upper house.